jleemans/elastic-apm/README.md

 the following modifications:
 - removed tutorials not related to elastic-apm
 - version upgrades:
-  - upgraded to JDK 17
-  - upgraded to Spring Boot 2.5.x
   - upgraded Lombok to 1.8.26 (to be JDK 17 compliant)

 # Building